 For picturesque views, head to the coastal town of Lossiemouth where the beach provides postcard-worthy views of the sunset highly.
 Lossiemouth has highly-rated golf courses, a well-equipped marina, an equestrian centre and even caves which can be explored via the coastal path – there are so many things to do in and around this handsome resort.

 Lossiemouth also presents the option of sea kayaking, with kayaks available to hire from Outfit Moray or surfing at the beach with New Wave Surf School.
+Outfit Moray also offer a variety of other activities, including coasteering and bike hire.

 Experienced climbers can complete their Moray Speyside adventure at Cummingston Cliffs to the west or Logie Head to the east; two hot spots for climbers in the area.